daimon1505/23f-project-boilerplate-registeruni/README.md

 ## RegisterUni

 ## Project Description
-RegisterUni is our very own course registration application, designed to make course registraton for anyone involved in the process much easier to understand and perform.
-It allows for students to browse for course listings, teachers to view student feedback, and advisors to edit student degree audits.
+RegisterUni is our course registration app is specifically designed to simplify and speed up the enrollment process for everyone involved—students, teachers, and advisors.
+This tool allows students to easily browse course listings, enables teachers to access student feedback, and assists advisors in editing degree audits.
+By addressing common issues such as enrollment limits, scheduling conflicts, and course setup, RegisterUni utilizes real-time data and advanced scheduling algorithms to ensure a smooth academic journey for students and efficient course management for faculty.

 This repo contains a boilerplate setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons